 Volunteer accompanying AAP MLA Naresh Yadav shot dead in Delhi

-New Delhi, Feb 12: An AAP volunteer accompanying his party MLA, Naresh Yadav has been shot dead.
+New Delhi, Feb 12: An Aam Aadmi Party (AAP) volunteer accompanying his party MLA, Naresh Yadav has been shot dead.

 The volunteer was killed after an unidentified miscreant fired shots at AAP MLA Naresh Yadav's convoy on Tuesday night.

 The deceased has been identified as Ashok Mann.
 Another person who sustained injuries has been rushed to hospital.
 Both the volunteers were accompanying Yadav while they were on their way back from a temple.
-A FIR has been registered at the Kishangarh police station.
+An FIR has been registered at the Kishangarh police station.

 Delhi Legislative Assembly to have 16 first-time MLAs, all from Kejriwal's AAP